What is an index fund, and how do it work

 Large index funds by sector

 Choosing which index fund to invest in is a personal choice.
-You don’t have to choose by sector, but it’s a common tactic for industry diversification.
+You don’t have to choose by sector, but its a common tactic for industry diversification.
 For your reference, here are some of the most prominent index funds by sector, just to get you started with browsing:

 Commonly traded funds in technology: